-The Public Affairs Section of the U.S. Embassy in Mozambique welcomes applications for the 2020 Study of the United States Institutes (SUSI) Program for Student Leaders.
+The Public Affairs Section of the U.S. Embassy in Mozambique welcomes applications for the 2023 Study of the United States Institutes (SUSI) Program for Student Leaders on Civic Engagement.
 SUSI programs are designed to provide undergraduate student with leadership skills, academic programs to deepen their understanding of U.S. society, culture, values, and institutions through intensive academic programs at U.S. Universities and study tours throughout the country.

 To obtain more information on the Study of the U.S. Institutes program, visit: http://exchanges.state.gov/susi

 Candidate Description and Qualifications: Candidates should: must be highly motivated first through third year undergraduates aged 18-25 who demonstrate strong leadership through high academic achievement, community involvement, and extracurricular activities.
 Their fields of study can vary, and may include the sciences, social sciences, humanities, education, business, and other professional fields.
 However candidates must indicate a serious interest in civic engagement and learning about the United States.
 Candidates should have sufficient proficiency in English to allow them to participate in a university-level academic program.
 Candidates must have at least one semester left of their undergraduate studies upon completion of the SUSI program.
 Candidates from non-elite backgrounds, from both rural and urban sectors, and with little or no prior experience in the United States or elsewhere outside of Mozambique will receive priority.
 To the extent possible, nominations should be focused on historically underserved, indigenous groups, and minority communities.
 Candidates should have sufficient proficiency in English to allow them to participate in a university-level academic program.

 Deadline to Apply: Friday, September 30, 2022.